chrisjackson-pellicle/PAV/README.md

                         region.
 Default is: 1

 General pipeline options:
-  --output_directory output_directory, -out_dir output_directory
+  --output_directory DIR, -out_dir DIR
                         Output directory for the subcommand.
 Default is: output_directory
+  --pool INTEGER, -p INTEGER
-  --pool INTEGER        The number of CPUs to use for the subcommand.
+                        The number of CPUs to use for the subcommand.
 Default
                         is: 1
+  --threads INTEGER, -t INTEGER
-  --threads INTEGER     The number of threads to use for the subcommand.
+                        The number of threads to use for the subcommand.
                         Default is: 1
-  --chloe_project_dir PATH, -chloe_proj PATH
+  --chloe_project_dir DIR, -chloe_proj DIR
                         Path to the chloe project directory to use as --project for Julia.
 Must be provided together with --chloe_script.
   --chloe_script PATH, -chloe_jl PATH
                         Path to the chloe.jl script.
 Must be provided together with --chloe_project_dir.
-  --linearize_gene GENE_NAME, -linearize_gene GENE_NAME
+  --linearise_gene GENE_NAME, -linearise_gene GENE_NAME
-                        Gene to use for genome linearization.
+                        Gene to use for genome linearisation.
 Default is: psbA --run_profiler        If supplied, run the subcommand using cProfile.
 Saves a *.csv file of results.
 Default is: False
 ```